-A couple of weeks ago I was honored to present to a major publisher’s entire company.
-My topic was on what’s a publisher to do (in this day and age of disruption), and my assignment was to discuss how my own business has changed, and how publishing is continuing to change.
+In 2016, I was honored to present to a major publisher’s entire company.
+My topic was on what’s a publisher to do (in what was then known as age of disruption if you will recall), and my assignment was to discuss how my own business has changed, and how publishing is continuing to change.

-I like to come early to such meetings and listen because I learn the mindset of the audience I’ll be addressing.
+I like to come early to such meetings and listen because I learn the mindset of the audience I’ll be addressing (see my blog Selling the Why and Why It Ain’t So).
 If you are a presenter, and you get that opportunity, you will never fail to learn some things that will help adjust your own presentation.
-Here’s what I learned before I took center stage.
+Here’s what I learned then before I took center stage.

 - If your budget is $14M, you can do a lot.
 One of the presenters talked about their campaign for a major brand.
 You saw people in the audience drooling: the spend was $14 million, and the campaign included everything from buying billboards to social media and print.
 It was a very effective campaign according to the presenter: the goal was 1.4 million impressions, and they delivered 83 million.
 But, what’s an impression?
 Like “hits” (or How Idiots Track Success), an impression is just that: a fleeting look.
 Granted, you need impressions to start the ball rolling, but spending all that money to create an impressions is, well, wasted if you can’t know who you are impressing or you can’t turn one of those impressions into a sale (or prove you did).
 That’s been the battle since Wanamaker said half his money spent on advertising was wasted, only he didn’t know which half.
 Unfortunately, most of the time that’s still true.